Overview of Allergic and Atopic Disorders

 Type I reactions (immediate hypersensitivity) are IgE-mediated.
 Antigen binds to IgE that is bound to tissue mast cells and blood basophils, triggering release of preformed mediators (eg, histamine, proteases, chemotactic factors) and synthesis of other mediators (eg, prostaglandins, leukotrienes, platelet-activating factor, cytokines).
 These mediators cause vasodilation, increased capillary permeability, mucus hypersecretion, smooth muscle spasm, and tissue infiltration with eosinophils, type 2 helper T (TH2) cells, and other inflammatory cells.

-Type I reactions develop < 1 h after exposure to antigen.
+Type I reactions develop < 1 hour after exposure to antigen.

 Thus, all atopic disorders are considered allergic, but many allergic disorders (eg, hypersensitivity pneumonitis) are not atopic.
 Allergic disorders are the most common disorders among people.

 Atopic disorders most commonly affect the nose, eyes, skin, and lungs.
-These disorders include conjunctivitis, extrinsic atopic dermatitis, immune-mediated urticaria, immune-mediated angioedema, acute latex allergy, some allergic lung disorders (eg, allergic asthma, IgE-mediated components of allergic bronchopulmonary aspergillosis), allergic rhinitis, and allergic reactions to venomous stings.
+These disorders include conjunctivitis, extrinsic atopic dermatitis (the most common type of eczema), immune-mediated urticaria, immune-mediated angioedema, acute latex allergy, some allergic lung disorders (eg, allergic asthma, IgE-mediated components of allergic bronchopulmonary aspergillosis), allergic rhinitis, and allergic reactions to venomous stings.

 Type II reactions (antibody-dependent cytotoxic hypersensitivity) result when antibody binds to cell surface antigens or to a molecule coupled to a cell surface.
 The antigen-antibody complex activates cells that participate in antibody-dependent cell-mediated cytotoxicity (eg, natural killer cells, eosinophils, macrophages), complement, or both.
 The result is cell and tissue damage.

-Type III disorders include serum sickness, SLE, RA, leukocytoclastic vasculitis, cryoglobulinemia, acute hypersensitivity pneumonitis, and several types of glomerulonephritis.
+Type III disorders include serum sickness, systemic lupus erythematosus (SLE), rheumatoid arthritis (RA), leukocytoclastic vasculitis, cryoglobulinemia, acute hypersensitivity pneumonitis, and several types of glomerulonephritis.

 Type III reactions develop 4 to 10 days after exposure to antigen and, if exposure to the antigen continues, can become chronic.